johnmol/ipclogo/README.md

 # logo

 Note!
-Please Do Not Delete.
+Please Do Not Delete ipclogo.png.